arpawar/RayTracer/README.md

     * GPU: Nvidia GeForce GTX 1080 Ti

-    We also ran the code on Pittsburgh Supercomputing Center with the machine specificaiton as follows:
+    We also ran the code on Pittsburgh Supercomputing Center with the machine specification as follows:

     * CPU: Intel Xeon E5-2683 v4